fatpat/arduino-dra818/README.md

 # arduino_dra818
-Arduino library for DRA818 VHF/UHF Band Voice Transceiver
+Arduino library for DRA818 VHF/UHF Band Voice Transceiver.

+Don't bother with the DRA818 API, just plug the RX/TX pin to the arduino, include <DRA818.h> and you're good to go.
+You can use either the builtin UART [HardwareSoftware](https://www.arduino.cc/en/Reference/HardwareSoftware) or two digital pins of your choice and the [SoftwareSerial](https://www.arduino.cc/en/Reference/SoftwareSerial) library.

 ## API
 ### Constructor
 #### HardwareSerial